 breakfast, before lunch, before dinner, and again at bedtime.

 You may need to check blood sugar levels more often when you're sick or when changes

 have been made to your medication doses or schedule.
 You also may need to check more

 often if you suddenly become more active, like after you join a sports team at school.

-pump or who follow a plan to control blood sugar levels very closely also need
+or who follow a plan to control blood sugar levels very closely also need to check

 health care team will help you decide how often and when you should check.